Relintai/pandemonium_engine_docs/engine_development/cpp/custom_godot_servers.md

-Custom Godot servers
+Custom Pandemonium servers
 ====================

 Introduction
 ------------

-Godot implements multi-threading as servers.
+Pandemonium implements multi-threading as servers.
 Servers are daemons which manage data, process it, and push the result.
 Servers implement the mediator pattern which interprets resource ID and process data for the engine and other modules.
 In addition, the server claims ownership for its RID allocations.

-This guide assumes the reader knows how to create C++ modules and Godot data types.
+This guide assumes the reader knows how to create C++ modules and Pandemonium data types.
 If not, refer to `doc_custom_modules_in_c++`.

 References
 ~~~~~~~~~~~

-- `Why does Godot use servers and RIDs? ( https://godotengine.org/article/why-does-godot-use-servers-and-rids )`
+- `Why does Pandemonium use servers and RIDs? ( https://pandemoniumengine.org/article/why-does-pandemonium-use-servers-and-rids )`
 - `Singleton pattern ( https://en.wikipedia.org/wiki/Singleton_pattern )`
 - `Mediator pattern ( https://en.wikipedia.org/wiki/Mediator_pattern )`